ahi-dev/ahi-app-examples/README.md

 # Example Apps

-The example apps demonstrate the technical integration of AHI SDK libraries.
+The example apps demonstrate the technical integration of AHI SDKs.